sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

   according to that prediction can be added and enforced (default).

 - **Fallback Adducts <span style="color:red">[B]</span>:**
   You can specify fallback adducts that will be used for all features for which no adducts were detected during SIRIUS import or prior external annotation.
-Using the `enforce` option, you can even enforce to consider the selected adducts for all features (in addition to the detected adducts).<br>
+Using the `enforce` option, you can even enforce to consider the selected adducts for all features (in addition to the detected adducts).
+[The "base ionization" of the detected adduct will be considered by default.]({{"/io/#lcms-runs" | relative_url}}) <br>
   **Possible Adducts:** Be aware that in the **compute dialogue for a single compound**, the adduct selection is different.
 The detected adducts (or SIRIUS default adducts) are pre-selected.
 Select the adducts you want to be considered for computation and deselect the adducts you not want to be considered for computation.<br>
   <img src="{{ "/assets/images/compute_single.png" | relative_url }}" alt="Molecular formula annotation compute dialog for a single compound" height="400">